Q-Factor

 Example

-The sharper the resonance, the quicker the resonance will resonate during a sine sweep.
+The sharper the resonance, the quicker the resonance will resonate during a sine sweep and the harder it is to control.
 The Q-factor measures the difference between a resonance that slowly ramps up during a sine sweep (a wide resonance with a low Q-factor) and a resonance that quickly ramps up (a sharp resonance with a high Q-factor).